Randium: A minimal model of universal viscous liquid dynamics: Randium

-Dynamics is defined through Monte Carlo simulations with nearest-neighbor swap attempts, employing Boltzmann's acceptance criterion.
-The physical interpretation of a neighbor particle swap is a local fundamental collective motion from one inherent state to another of the fine-grained system.
-This dynamics ensure that rearrangements are local, and that back jumps are likely.
-The unit of time is defined as one attempt per particle of the model.
-Conveniently, the system can be equilibrated at low temperatures with \emph{unphysical} swaps of particle identities in an ensemble coupled to a bath with a distribution of polydisperse particles, resulting in $N=M$.
+Conveniently, the system can be efficiently equilibrated when $N=M$ with \emph{unphysical} swaps of particle identities (i.e. including MC attempts where particle type is changed).
 Both types of dynamics can be implemented using a parallelizable algorithm, allowing for efficient calculations on a graphics processing unit.
-Below we present results with local particle swaps for a system size of $L=192$ ($N=36\,864$) using between two and 512 independent initial configurations.
+This is essential, since it allows for the study of long timescales canonical for viscous liquid dynamics.
+Below we present results with local particle swaps for a system size of $N=M=36\,864$ ($L=192$) using between two and 512 independent initial configurations.
 For this system size, one million swap attempts per particle on an NVIDIA GeForce RTX 4070 take about 5 minutes.
-An Python implementation is available at the DOI \href{https://doi.org/10.5281/zenodo.17554510}{10.5281/zenodo.17554510}.
+A Python implementation is available at the DOI \href{https://doi.org/10.5281/zenodo.17554510}{10.5281/zenodo.17554510}.

 Before continuing our investigation of the properties of Randium, we note that the framework can be generalized to other spatial dimensions, along with corresponding rules for connecting neighboring states.
 We leave such investigations to future studies.